 The above text is an extract from a recent revision of the Wikipedia article Eyeries, which is released under the Creative Commons Attribution-Share-Alike License 3.0

-On this page you can see a map of Eyeries, see what's on in Eyeries, find out how to get to Eyeries, visit local websites for Eyeries, find Bed and Breakfasts (B&Bs) in Eyeries, browse restaurants in Eyeries.
+On this page you can see a map of Eyeries, see what's on in Eyeries, find out how to get to Eyeries, visit local websites for Eyeries, find Bed and Breakfasts (B&Bs) in Eyeries, find Self-Catering Accommodation in Eyeries.